-Transcripts If you have not already done so, please send two copies of your official transcript confirming receipt of your bachelor’s degree from your undergraduate institution to: Atlanta’s John Marshall Law School, Attn: Office of Admissions, 1422 West Peachtree Street NW, Atlanta, GA 30309.
+Transcripts If you have not already done so, please send two copies of your official transcript confirming receipt of your bachelor’s degree from your undergraduate institution to the following address: Atlanta’s John Marshall Law School, Office of Admissions, 1422 West Peachtree Street, Atlanta, GA 30309.

 STUDENTS WITH DISABILITIES

 Atlanta’s John Marshall Law School has a diverse population of students, including many students with disabilities.
 These disabilities range from learning disabilities to mobility impairments.
-If you need accommodations for Orientation or for your classes, please contact Dean Browning Jeffries as soon as possible at firstname.lastname@example.org.
-Information about our accommodations policy can be found here.
+If you need accommodations for Orientation or for your classes, please contact Dean Judith Barger as soon as possible at firstname.lastname@example.org.
+Information about our accommodations policy can be found at this link.

 Full-time, Day Students:

-Parking permits for Spring 2017 are $375 per semester for day parking.
-Unfortunately, we are unable to accommodate all full-time day students in our parking deck; however, there are parking lots within walking distance of the school.
+The day parking permit prices for Fall 2019 will be available in August 2019.
+Unfortunately, we are unable to accommodate all full-time day students in our parking deck and first-year day students are not permitted to park in the Law School’s parking lot; however, there are parking lots within walking distance of the school.
 If you plan to drive to the Law School, we recommend finding a lot/deck where you can park for the entire academic year.
-Elite parking is within walking distance of the Law School.
-Contact information for this lot is provided below.
-Please feel free to search for other lots near us if you are not interested in using Elite Parking.
+Please feel free to search for other lots near us.

 Part-time, Evening Students:

-If you have any questions regarding parking, please contact Student Accounts at (678) 916-2608, or email Phyllis Crusoe, the Bursar, at email@example.com.
+If you have any questions regarding parking, please contact Student Accounts at (678) 916-2608, or email Phyllis Adams, the Bursar, at email@example.com.